Iganza-roy/LitNerd_Bookshop/README.md

 # LitNerd_Bookshop
-My first project using React, node js and MySQl
+using react node.js and mysql